 “None of the programs they applied for gave them any kind of value for that embodied carbon,” said Lombardi.
 “Efficiency Nova Scotia and the CMHC don’t recognize avoided emissions from embodied carbon.
 These programs just aren’t built for it.”

 This, she said, is a problem.
 Reusing old concrete can be inconvenient, restricting developers to the rough size and shape of the original building.
-It’s one reason the market is focused so heavily on new construction, tearing down old concrete and pouring more.
+It’s one reason the market is focused so heavily on new construction, tearing down old concrete, and pouring more.
 But embodied carbon must be taken seriously in provincial and federal climate planning, said Lombardi, because there’s so much of it.
 Part of those plans should be to incentivize projects like Maranova, rewarding reused concrete in the same way they reward energy efficiency.

 Sidewalk didn’t calculate the amount of embodied carbon spared when they built The Shuffle, but when it came time to convert a 200,000 square foot office tower in downtown Halifax (The Centennial Building) into a mixed residential and commercial complex of 173 loft units, they decided to do the math.
 By reusing this building’s concrete skeleton, they’re bringing homes to Halifax for 500 fewer tonnes of carbon than would a new building of the same size.
 These avoided tonnes won’t be incentivized, even though the 67 per cent drop they estimate in the Centennial’s operational energy use certainly will be.
 Sidewalk hopes to finish the Centennial’s renovation by May of 2025, at which point it’ll be called Agency Art Lofts.